Creative Field Techniques - Difficult Lighting

 About an hour before sunset, the nearly full moon began to rise over the rocks.
 With the big lens, I zoomed in on a scene where the moon could serve as a nice accent.
 Once again I found black and white to work well with the wide tonal range available in the rocks as you see below.

 It also looks very nice with that brilliant Navajo sandstone.

 At last, we were nearing sunset.
-Unlike Florida where the setting sun glows over the entire low lying landscape until the moment it falls behind the horizon, here in the valley below, the tall rock formations impede the sunlight for a period of time before the sun sets.
+Unlike Florida where the setting sun glows over the entire low lying landscape until the moment it falls behind the horizon, here in the valley below, the tall rock formations impede the sunlight before the sun sets.
 But this can be nice as taller peaks remain in the glow until sunset.
 This was the case in the scene below.

 This was an amazing first experience in New Mexico's badlands areas.
 Now that I have a "lay of the land", the next visit will be less bewildering, which will free up my mind to experiment with composition and lighting.
 And it would not hurt to spend the night in there as well to capture the night sky over the badlands.
 And with any luck, I'll have clouds at sunset and a clear sky at night!

 If you like to learn more about elements of composition to improve your images, check out these blogs: